machinetranslate/machinetranslate.org/history/kishore-papineni.md

 ---
-description: Co-author of a machine translation evaluation metric
+description: Research scientist and co-author of the BLEU metric
 ---
 # Kishore Papineni
-Kishore Papineni is the co-author of the BLEU metric for automatic evaluation of machine translation output.
+Kishore Papineni is a research scientist.
+In 2002, while at IBM, he co-authored the [BLEU] (bleu.md) metric for automatic evaluation of machine translation output.
-BLEU has been around for almost two decades and continues to be used extensively.

 Papineni graduated from Rice University in 1995 with a Ph.D. in Electrical Engineering in the area of systems and control theory.

-He is a research staff member at the IBM T. J. Watson Research Center.
+Prior to joining Google as a senior staff research scientist in 2012, he was a senior research director at Yahoo and a research staff member at the IBM T. J. Watson Research Center.